Hixie/isd/servers/src/systems-server/README.md

 and the angle in radians clockwise from the positive x axis to that child (the angle may be negative).

+It is extremely likely, though not guaranteed, that the listed assets will have an `fcOrbit` feature.

-> TODO: the first child might not be at the origin either
+> TODO: the first child might not be at the origin either.

 #### `fcOrbit` (0x03)